t9k/user-docs/docs/tool/tensorstack-sdk/api/t9k/ah/logout.md

 logout() ‑> None
 ```

-Logs out from the current Asset Hub server.
+Logs out from the current AIStore server and Asset Hub server.

-The client is unset, it can no longer correspond with Asset Hub server until it is set up again.
+The client is unset, it can no longer correspond with AIStore server and Asset Hub server until it is set up again.